jinhyunpark2459/jinhyunpark2459.github.io/_projects/single_pendulum.md

 ### Newton-Euler Method
 The Newton-Euler approach is the standard $$\sum \mathbf{F}=m\mathbf{a}$$ (linear moment balance) and $$\sum \mathbf{M}=I\mathbf{\alpha}$$ (angular momentum balance) approach to the problem.

 In general, you need 6 coordinates to fully describe the position and orientation of a rigid body in 3D space (three for position and three for orientation).
 Constraining the pendulum to be rigidly attached to the base reduces this to 3 coordinates (three angles).
 The no-twist condition further reduces this to two angles.
-I defined these two angles as $$\theta$$ and $$\phi$$.
+I defined these two angles as $$\theta$$ and $$\phi$$ (shown in the figure below).
 Hence solving for the motion of the pendulum boils down to solving for the time evolution of these two angles.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">